phalcon/documentation/docs/assets.md

 }
 ```

-If precompiled assets exist in the file system they must be served directly by web server.
+If precompiled assets exist in the file system they must be served directly by the web server.
 So to get the benefit of static assets we have to update our server configuration.
 We will use an example configuration for Nginx.
 For Apache, it will be a little different:

 ```nginx
 location ~ ^/assets/ {